L1a6/profile-card/README.md

 ## What You’ll Find in This Project

-- *Circular avatar* that remains proportional on all devices.
+- Circular avatar that remains proportional on all devices.
-- *Hover and focus animations* with subtle glowing effects to give life to the card.
+- Hover and focus animations with subtle glowing effects to give life to the card.
-- *Dynamic time display* in milliseconds, reflecting the current moment.
+- Dynamic time display in milliseconds, reflecting the current moment.
-- *Social links* (Twitter/X, GitHub, LinkedIn) opening in new tabs safely.
+- Social links (Twitter/X, GitHub, LinkedIn) opening in new tabs safely.
-- *Hobbies and dislikes* listed clearly with visual markers.
+- Hobbies and dislikes listed clearly with visual markers.
-- Fully *keyboard-accessible* and semantic HTML for accessibility.
+- Fully keyboard-accessible and semantic HTML for accessibility.
-- *Glassmorphic design* using gradients, transparency, and blur effects for a modern feel.
+- Glassmorphic design using gradients, transparency, and blur effects for a modern feel.

 This project was built as part of a Frontend learning challenge, but everything here reflects real-world responsive and accessible design principles.

+---

+## Additional Pages

+### About Me
+The About Me page presents a clean and modern layout that introduces the developer, Larry David.
+It highlights his background, design approach, and personal focus areas.
+The section features glassmorphic visuals, balanced text alignment, and subtle fade-in animations for readability and personality.

+### Contact Us
+The Contact Us page includes a simple, elegant contact form that allows visitors to reach out.
+It uses the same glassmorphic theme for consistency, featuring smooth field animations and a soft cyan "Send Message" button with a glimmer effect.
+A “Back to Profile” button is placed at the bottom for easy navigation back to the main profile card.

 ---